Do you have a question about red light therapy (RLT), photobiomodulation (PBM) or low-level laser therapy (LLLT)? (They are all the same thing.)

 Sure, pretty much all of them are suitable for surgery like that.
 Red lights will be better for more superficial skin damage from surgery.
 Near infrared will be better for more substantial deeper tissue damage from surgery.
 In your case, maybe a combo light would be the most ideal.
 Using the light at around 50-100mW/cm2 is probably ideal for fairly deeper surgical damage.
 5-10 minutes is fine from about 10-20cm away.

 A lot of research has been done on red light therapy and the benefits it has on oral and dental health.
-Red light therapy applied to the teeth decreases hypersensitivity of the teeth (27,28), reduces harmful mouth bacteria (29), heals wounds and gums in the mouth (30), and increases the bone remodeling after teeth damage.(31)
+Red light therapy applied to the teeth decreases hypersensitivity of the teeth (27,28), reduces harmful mouth bacteria (29), heals the gums and wounds in the mouth (30), and increases the bone remodeling after teeth damage (31).